HCPLab-SYSU/ATEN/README.md

 cd keras_convGRU
 python setup.py install
 ```
-3. flow_warp ops compile(optional).
+3. Compile flow_warp ops(optional).
 The flow_warp.so have been generated(Ubuntu14.04, gcc4.8.4, python3.6, tf1.4).
 To compile flow_warp ops, you can excute the code as follows:
 ```Bash
 cd ops
 make